-The four phases of an emergency flood management plan are: mitigation, preparedness, response and recovery.
+You can’t control Mother Nature.
+So, what CAN you do to minimize flood risk?
+Don’t wait until it's too late, be proactive, and implement an emergency flood management plan.
+The four phases of an emergency flood management plan are: mitigation, preparedness, response, and recovery.
 Each phase is examined more closely below.

 Mitigation activities are intended to significantly reduce or even eliminate the risk of flooding before it occurs.
 The following list includes some common mitigation activities:

-FEMA’s : a tool used to support risk-informed decisions by estimating potential losses from natural disasters such as flooding.
+- FEMA’s : a tool used to support risk-informed decisions by estimating potential losses from natural disasters such as flooding.

-USGS’s Flood Inundation Mapping (FIM) Program: includes not only inundation maps, but also streamflow conditions, flood forecasts, and potential loss estimates.
+- USGS’s Flood Inundation Mapping (FIM) Program: includes not only inundation maps, but also streamflow conditions, flood forecasts, and potential loss estimates.

 Your consultant can best recommend which tool would most help your city prepare depending on your unique situation.

-Practice makes perfect.
-Conduct an emergency exercise to identify deficiencies in your plan, and update it accordingly.
+- Practice makes perfect.
+Conduct an emergency exercise to identify deficiencies in your plan and update it accordingly.
 Like the planning process, engage neighboring communities who can provide mutual benefits by sharing and/or swapping critical resources.
 Games have even been developed to make this activity more enjoyable and effective.

-Utilize emergency warning systems.
+- Utilize emergency warning systems.
 Learn what information is available to help you predict flooding conditions.
 With an extensive network of stream and precipitation gauges throughout the country, it is likely that publicly available information can be used to help your community.

 - Consider purchasing flood insurance, if it’s not already a requirement!
 Flood insurance can be purchased by anyone whose property is within a community that participates in the National Flood Insurance Program (NFIP).
 You do not need to be within a FEMA-mapped floodplain to be eligible.
-However, if you wait until the water is inches from flowing into your building, you’re probably too late; there is a 30-day waiting period from the date of purchase until your flood insurance policy goes into effect—with a few exceptions.
-Contact your insurance agent for additional information.
+However, if you wait until the water is inches from flowing into your building, you’re probably too late.
+There is a 30-day waiting period from the date of purchase until your flood insurance policy goes into effect – here are a few exceptions:

-The response phase of emergency flood management involves providing immediate assistance such as emergency relief and search and rescue.
+The response phase of emergency flood management involves providing immediate assistance, such as emergency relief and search and rescue.
 The specific activities of this phase depend on the community’s characteristics, but the primary goal is to meet people’s basic needs until recovery begins.

-Pre-Disaster MitigationProgram funds hazard mitigation planning and projects annually.
+- Pre-Disaster Mitigation Program (PDM) funds hazard mitigation planning and projects annually.